feurbano/bear_data/README.md

 All these tools are open source, standard compliant, efective and well documented.
 It is also possible to access the data using proprietary software like ArcGIS, Office, SAS.
 In this case, interested users can look for tutorial on how connect these tools to the database.

 ### phppgAdmin
 The data in the database can be accessed, explored, queried and downloaded (as csv) using a web based tool available at [http://eurodeer2.fmach.it/phppgadmin/](http://eurodeer2.fmach.it/phppgadmin/).
 There is no need to install any software on the local computer.
-The interface is very intuitive and similar to PgAdmin, with a structure pretty similar to a file system exporer.
+The interface is very intuitive and similar to PgAdmin, with a structure pretty similar to a file system explorer.
 This is the recommended interface for basic users.
 It is not possible to visualize spatial data.
 For an example, see the figure below.

 ![](https://github.com/feurbano/bear_data/blob/master/phppgadmin.png)